 Note A CPU or video card that has been over-clocked can also contribute to overheating.

 You may have other devices plugged into your computer (such as a webcam, external hard drive, card reader or USB drive).
 Each of these devices draws power from the PC, which could cause the power supply to run in an underpowered state.
 If your power supply cannot keep up with the demands of your PC, your PC can freeze.

 While most games will run on a broad range of computers, many require high-end graphics and audio hardware to play well at their highest resolutions and settings.
-Scaling down your graphics and audio settings may allow the game to run smoother and be more stable on your PC.
+Scaling down your graphics and audio settings may allow the game to run smoother and be more stable on your computer.

 Every game is different, but these are a few common settings to consider:

-PC games are reliant on your graphics and audio hardware.
+Computer games are reliant on your graphics and audio hardware.
 That hardware relies on software called drivers to run.
 Drivers are updated frequently, so even if your hardware is brand new, you’ll want to check for updates.
 There are a few ways to get updates: